Language center: Older models

-The differentiation of speech production into only two large sections of the brain (i.e. Broca's and Wernicke's areas), which was accepted long before medical imaging techniques, is now considered outdated.
-Broca's area was first suggested to play a role in speech function by the French neurologist and anthropologist Paul Broca in 1861.
+The classical model of language neurobiology, which emphasized Broca's and Wernicke's areas, has been challenged by modern research and is considered inadequate as a complete model of language processing.Broca's area was first suggested to play a role in speech function by the French neurologist and anthropologist Paul Broca in 1861.
 The basis for this discovery was the analysis of speech problems resulting from injuries to this brain region, located in the inferior frontal gyrus.
 Lesions to Broca's Area result primarily in disruptions to speech production.

 Damage to Wernicke's area, located in the lower part of the temporal lobe, mainly leads to speech reception disruptions.
 This area was named for German doctor Carl Wernicke, who discovered it in 1874 in the course of his research into aphasias (loss of ability to speak).

 Broca's area is today still considered an important language center, playing a central role in processing syntax, grammar, and sentence structure.